1) Never Start your SoP with:

 The opener is where you need to make a good impression!
 A bad opening could spell disaster for the rest of your paper.
 Think about some of the best books you’ve ever read.
 If the opening was bad, would you have finished or skipped the book?

-2) Surprise Your Reader With the First Line
+2) Surprise your Reader with the First Sentence

 State a fact about yourself that will grab the reader’s attention.
 A personal story to introduce yourself and show your character.
-It’s critical that it is related to Japan or Japanese culture.
+It must be related to Japan or Japanese culture.
 Draw their attention to you and not someone else.
 Your SOP is about you!
 Think about what you want to convey in only 1 sentence.
 Attempt to brainstorm something great and unique.
 Don’t worry if it doesn’t sound right the first time, you can always work on it later and ask others for help.

 One-liner samples: